xui/xero/README.md

 </table>

 > [!NOTE]
 > While sibling files can technically work with `.js` files too, that's not the recommended approach.
 This might be useful if you are certain your website will only ever be statically generated.
-But it's important to note that Xero has a different language-agnostic approach for building dynamic features that offers a gradual migration path from a fully static website to a fully dynamic web app.
+But it's important to note that Zero.js has a different language-agnostic approach for building dynamic features that offers a gradual migration path from a fully static website to a fully dynamic web app.
 You'll learn more about this in the [BYOL](#🤖-byol-bring-your-own-language) section below.

 <br />
 <br />